fpapado/rive-offscreen-canvas/README.md

 To the best of my understanding, distributing libraries with web workers is a bit annoying, because of all the different ways of setting them up.
 Such a library would require extensive documentation, or concrete references for popular frameworks.
-This task would be similar to the task of distributing a wasm library, which Rive already tackles well :)
+This task would be similar to the task of distributing a Wasm library, which Rive already tackles well :)